Multicast

 |

-Central Reform Temple is a uniquely welcoming community that embraces the richness of the Jewish tradition.
+Central Reform Temple of Boston is a uniquely welcoming community that embraces the richness of the Jewish tradition.
 Our worship, conducted primarily in English, is inclusive and accessible.
 We offer a warm, unconditional welcome to all who seek to join us in worship, study, and service, without regard to religious background or beliefs.
 One need not be born Jewish, be able to read Hebrew, or convert to Judaism to be a full, participating member of Central Reform Temple.
 Interfaith families and people of all faiths, including the unaffiliated, are fully embraced.
 Members of the LGBTQ community are a vibrant part of our Temple family.

 |